-A commercial waste recycling system was designed to improve the recovery rate of OCC (Old Corrugated Cardboard) at a transfer station.
-The transfer station operator was recovering OCC cardboard from the tipping floor from mixed loads of commercial waste accounts.
+A commercial waste recycling system was designed to improve the recovery rate of OCC, or Old Corrugated Cardboard, at a transfer station.
+The owner was recovering OCC cardboard from a tipping floor processing mixed loads of commercial waste.
 Recovery of the OCC was a slow and dangerous process with sorters on the tipping floor.

 Buying used recycling equipment might be the most cost effective solution for small recycling centers or start-up facilities.
-Before you start looking for used recycling equipment, make a check list or spreadsheet of what types of equipment you need.
-Contact Tinsley Company and we will search our used recycling equipment inventories and tell you what is available for sale.
-Then, we will arrange a site visit for you to inspect the equipment.
+Before you start looking for used recycling equipment, make a checklist or spreadsheet of the types of equipment you need.
+Then, contact us and we will search our used recycling equipment inventory and tell you what is available for sale.
+We will arrange a site visit for you to inspect the equipment.

-This Large Tube Rare Earth Magnet is being used inside a Paper Recycling Stream.
-It is a drawer magnet that was installed after the paper shredding step inside of the stream.
-The magnets catch stray nuts or bolts before they reach downstream grinding equipment.
-They also collects metallic fines to ensure a metal-free paper product.
-Removal of collected metals is accomplished using the EZ-Clean and Self-cleaning design on the unit.
+Magnets, such as these large tube rare earth magnets, are used inside of recycling systems that process recoverable materials like paper.
+This type of magnet would be installed after the paper shredding step inside of the recycling stream.
+The magnets catch stray nuts, bolts, staples, paper clips, and other metal objects before they reach downstream grinding equipment.
+They also collect fine metallic particles to ensure a metal-free, recycled paper product.
+Removal of the collected metals is accomplished using the EZ-clean and self-cleaning design on the magnet.

-This recycling system automatically and efficiently removes Glass, Containers and Other Contaminates using a Ballistic Separator.
-The result is a much cleaner paper product, lower maintenance issues and lower overall costs for production for a recycling pulp mill.
+This recycling system efficiently removes glass, containers, and other contaminates using a ballistic separator.
+The result is a much cleaner paper product, lower maintenance issues, and lower overall costs for production for a recycling pulp mill.

-A U.S. recycler required a more efficient sorting solution for the separation of Construction and Demolition waste.
-The existing system was inefficient and could only process around 350 cubic yards of C&D waste.
+A U.S. recycling company required a more efficient sorting solution for the separation of construction and demolition waste.
+The existing C&D recycling system was inefficient and could only process around 350 cubic yards of C&D waste.
 This wasn’t fast enough to keep up with the incoming waste stream.